liyunlongaaa/AD-TUNING/README.md

 we propose AD-TUNING, an adaptive CHILD-TUNING approach for hyperparameter tuning of child networks.
 To address the issue of selecting an optimal hyperparameter set P , which often varies for different tasks in CHILD-TUNING, we first analyze the distribution of parameter importance to ascertain the range of P .
-Next, we propose a simple yet efficient early-stop algorithm to select the appropriate child net- work from different sizes for various speech tasks.
-When eval- uated on seven speech processing tasks in the SUPERB bench- mark, our proposed framework only requires fine-tuning less than 0.1%∼10% of pre-trained model parameters for each task to achieve state-of-the-art results in most of the tasks.
-For in- stance, the DER of the speaker diarization task is 9.22% rel- atively lower than the previously reported best results.
+Next, we propose a simple yet efficient early-stop algorithm to select the appropriate child network from different sizes for various speech tasks.
+When evaluated on seven speech processing tasks in the SUPERB benchmark, our proposed framework only requires fine-tuning less than 0.1%∼10% of pretrained model parameters for each task to achieve state-of-the-art results in most of the tasks.
+For instance, the DER of the speaker diarization task is 9.22% relatively lower than the previously reported best results.
 Other benchmark results are also very competitive.

 ### Pipeline